Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Jelsa is a delightful small town with a relaxed vibe.
 It is located along a deep inlet with a large marina and expands over steep hills on either side.

-5 Day itinerary
+5 Day Hvar itinerary

 With 5 days you’ll be able to explore Hvar Island extensively but, compared to the 7-day itinerary, you’ll have less time to explore the surrounding islands.